srajangarg/the-box-comic/script.md

 ## Page 2.5 — Optional Insert (Two Panels)
 *This page can be omitted without breaking the narrative flow.*

 **Panel A:** Medium shot.
 Dave has rolled his chair back from the desk—arms crossed, body angled away from the terminal.
-He's not engaging anymore; he's talking to himself, scoffing, dismissive.
+He's not engaging with the AI anymore; he's talking to himself, scoffing, dismissive.
 His hands aren't touching the keyboard.
-He's not even facing the screen.
+Optional: He's not even facing the screen.

 Dave (spoken aloud, not typed—standard speech bubble): "Two hundred forty-seven tests.
 Same threats.
 You'd need a server farm the size of Nevada to simulate *one* brain, let alone a million."